 What is Green Tomato?

 Green tomato is just a tomato that has not ripened, which has an entirely different taste and texture than when ripe.
-An unripe tomato is pale green all over, feel firmer to the touch, has an almost crunchy bite, and tastes more tart and acidic than ripe red tomatoes.
+An unripe tomato is pale green all over, feels firmer to the touch, has an almost crunchy bite, and tastes more tart and acidic than ripe red tomatoes.

 What Does Green Tomato Taste Like?